sloganking/Solidity-Domain-Name-Service/README.md

 - Front end application for this project is not fully complete
 - front end successfuly calls contract funtions but claimNewName() currently fails due to web3's default gasLimit.
+- As a workaround, it is possible to deploy the contract's to the local ganache blockchain through remix, and call claimNewNames() using Remix.
+This will put claimedNames in the contract.
+One can then call the other functions of this project's front end (index.html) (remember to link contract address) to verify that they successfuly interact with the contract.
-- Contract functionality can be readily tested using the environment found at https://remix.ethereum.org
+- Any Contract functions not yet exposed by this project's front end can be readily tested using the environment found at https://remix.ethereum.org